"A friend loves at all times and a brother is born for adversity." (Proverbs 17:17)

 "Boy, that was really disturbing!"
 I thought, as I sat back in the pew at mass.
 Not my typical reaction to the reading of the gospel.
 We had just listened to Matthew 10:34-36: in which Jesus tells his disciples, "Do not think that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law.
 And a man's enemies will be those of his own household".
 How could this God of peace and love come to set us against our families?
 And don't the mother-in-laws and daughter-in-laws have enough challenges as it is?

-No one likes conflict, especially not with the people closest to us, but its been around since Cain and Able.
+Conflict between family and friends didn't start with Jesus's teachings.
+It has been around since Cain and Able.
 We could probably eliminate it if everyone was exactly the same, but that's not the way God made us.
-Perhaps in and of itself, conflict is not always a bad thing.
-Imagine if there was only one perspective.
+Perhaps in and of itself, that conflict is not always a bad thing.
+Imagine if there was only one perspective that a person could have about any given topic.
 How could we generate new ideas for solving problems?
 What if everyone just accepted the status quo, never questioning the way we do things or pushing for a change?
 How could things ever get better?
 If everyone had been content with a horse-drawn carriage, we would have never invented the car.
+Perhaps the problem is not that we disagree, but how we handle that disagreement.

-The passage above sounds a lot like what is happening in our country right now, only the precipitator of the division is a lot less significant than Jesus.
+The conflict described in the passage above sounds a lot like what is happening in our country right now, only the precipitator of the strife is a lot less significant than Jesus.
 The division between political parties is tearing apart families and friendships.
 It is leading to anger, hatred and violence.
-It is no longer safe for us to even talk to each other.
-What is at the bottom of this?
+We no longer feel safe talking to people with a different perspective.
+What is at the bottom of this whole situation?
 I believe it is fear.
 Instead of celebrating our differences, we feel terribly threatened by them.
 Fortunately, the Bible tells us that perfect love casts out fear (1 John: 4:18).

 No one argues more frequently or passionately than the characters Archie and Mike in the TV show "All in the Family".
-However, when Mike leaves Archies house for the last time before taking his family to California, he says to Archie, "I know you think I hated you, but I didn't.
+In episode after episode, we see them driving each other absolutely crazy.
+However, when Mike leaves Archie's house for the last time before taking his family to California, he says to Archie, "I know you think I hated you, but I didn't.
 I loved you."
 Then he puts his arms around Archie.
 The look on Archie's face reveals that he is deeply moved.
-He slowly reaches one arm around Mike and says, "Have a good trip".
+He slowly reaches one arm up to complete the hug with Mike, and says, "Have a good trip".
 If those two can love each other through their differences, everyone can!

 We're like day and night, night and day.
 We are both so different in so many ways.
 We're like night and day, day and night, and we go together just like black and white.